 The Westminster Freshman-Sophomore Living Experience is designed to provide students with the best possible college experience.
 On-campus living promotes greater community, transition to college life, and facilitates positive first and second year experiences.
 Plus, students who live in student housing have better grades, are retained in higher numbers and graduate sooner.

-We offer a variety of housing options for freshmen and sophomores.
-Activities are plentiful, campus is your backyard, and professors are just a 5 minute walk away.
+We offer a variety of housing options for first-year students and sophomores.
+Activities are plentiful, the campus is your backyard, and professors are just a 5 minute walk away.

 Campus Housing Handbook